-Hawaii Preparatory Academyʻs performing arts students will present their spring production, An Evening of Song, Dance, and Music About Beginnings, Rainbows, and Love, at 7 p.m., on April 24 and 25 at the schoolʻs Gates Performing Arts Center.
+Hawaii Preparatory Academy’s Ka Makani Players will present Neil Simonʻs “Lost in Yonkers” at 7 p.m.
+February 26-28 at the school’s Gates Performing Arts Center.
 Tickets, which only are available at the door, are $10 for adults and $5 for students.

 About 250 parents were on campus on Thursday, October 16, for the first day of Parents Weekend.
 The dayʻs activities included class visits at the Middle and Upper Schools, presentations by Special Agent Arnold Laʻanui, Lewis and Clark College, and HPA guidance counselors, and lunch in the Village Campus Dining Room and in the Taylor Commons Dining Hall.
 Kevin MacLennan, University of Colorado, Boulder, director of admission was the featured speaker.

 Students in Mr. Aaron Schorn’s Digital Journalism class worked with journalist Brad Farberman in January.
 Farberman lives in New York City and writes about music for JazzTimes, Timeout, and Village Voice.
 He also is a writing professor at Rutgers University.

 This was a fantastic opportunity for students to learn how the business world of media, music, and journalism coalesce.
 They saw firsthand how an article is crafted, and how people can create a career out of their passions in a college class setting.

 Award-winning author Ying Chang Compestine visited the Village Campus on Thursday, Feb.
 19. During her presentations to students in grades K-4 and 6-8, Compestine spoke about what it is like to be a writer.

 “I love children and I love to eat, so I write childrenʻs books and cookbooks,” she said.